 General information Assessment information Name of the policy or Project assessed Citizens of the Future Person(s)/organisation(s) that did the assessment Estefania Arteaga - Servicios Ambientales S.A.
 Liliana Roca - Servicios Ambientales S.A.
-Date of the assessment January 2019 - April 2019 Whether the assessment is an update of a previous assessment, and if so, links to any previous assessments Not applicable Intended audience(s) of the assessment Prospective funding sources, project team members, children of schools
+Date of the assessment January 2019 - April 2019 Whether the assessment is an update of a previous assessment, and if so, links to any previous assessments Intended audience(s) of the assessment Prospective funding sources, project team members, children of schools

 Source.
-Template Assessment, elaborated by Arteaga, E and Roca, L, Servicios Ambientales S.A., 2019.
+Template Assessment, elaborated by Servcios Ambientales S.A., 2019.